John Butterfield (businessman): Early life

 John Butterfield was a descendant of Benjamin Butterfield, who brought his family from England to the Massachusetts Bay Colony in 1638.
-His father, Daniel Butterfield, lived at Berne, New York, on the Van Rensselaer Manor, near Albany.
+Benjamin settled in Woburn and settled there as a freeman.
+John Butterfield's father, Daniel Butterfield, lived at Berne, New York, on the Van Rensselaer Manor, near Albany.
 In 1822 Daniel married Malinda Harriet Baker.
 John was born November 18, 1801, in Berne.
 He attended schools near his boyhood home, but his education was meager.
 He was employed in the staging business at an early age.

 “In early life we find him in the employment of Thorpe & Sprague, of that city [Albany], as a driver, and through the solicitation of Mr. Theodore S. Faxton came to Utica [NY], where he for a time was employed in picking up passengers from the taverns and boats for Parker’s stages.
 After a time, he started a livery [1827] with but small accommodations.
 His connection to Parker & Co. continued so long as they were still in business, and was succeeded by lines of his own, wherein he was a leading manager in the State until staging was superseded by railroads.”